Stape

 Logs Settings - Specify whether the tag should write to the logs to stape.

-How to set up Matomo tagCopy link to this section
+How to set up Matomo server-side tracking

-matomo tag
+Matomo tag

 3. Create a Matomo tag and add the required fields: Tracking URL, Matomo site ID, and Auth token.